maxeyz/portfolio/README.md

     To ensure the simulation's realism, we used a 3D megascan of a section of their actual track, provided by the project owner.
 By incorporating ice into the track, we created a more accurate driving experience, which could be further customized by adjusting tire grip to match different cars.
 The project, which took roughly three weeks to complete, resulted in a base version that the project owner could continue to develop and refine.

-- **My Role**
+- **My Job: VFX Artist**
   - I was responsible for creating the different weather conditions in the simulator.
 The three weather types implemented were clear, snowing, and foggy.
-Using the Niagara System provided by UE5, I created the snow particles, and through Blueprints, I enabled toggling between the various weather conditions.
+Using the Niagara System provided by UE5, I created the snow particles and through Blueprints, I made a simple system to swap between the various weather conditions.
 For performance optimization, the particle emitter was attached to the car, ensuring that particles like snowflakes were only emitted in the vicinity of the vehicle.

     We used GitHub for version control, employing different branches for code reviews before merging changes into the main branch.
 The programming language used for this project was Angelscript.
 Additionally, we held weekly meetings over Discord with the project owner to ensure our work aligned with their expectations and to plan our tasks for the upcoming week.